user-none/KDocker/README.md

 # KDocker

-KDocker will help you dock most applications to the system tray.
+Dock most applications to the system tray.
 Just point and click!

 All you need to do is start KDocker and select an application using the mouse